 One of the biggest hurdles in identifying and treating psychiatric or learning disorders in children and adolescents is that it can be difficult for a clinician to get a clear idea of what is going on with a child.
 And assessing response to treatment is problematic.
 The field of child psychiatry would benefit tremendously from biological diagnostic tests and measures of treatment response, similar to ones used in other branches of medicine.

-Along with his or her legal guardian, each participant has 3 evaluation appointments – some may be done via video or phone conference, while others may require a visit to an evaluation center – and completes 1 visit to an MRI center.
-With multiple locations in the NYC area, all accessible via public transportation, there’s an option for everyone.
-See our locations list for a complete list of centers, and to find ones that work for you.
+Along with his or her legal guardian, each participant has 3-4 evaluation appointments.
+Some may be done via video or phone conference, while others may require a visit to an evaluation center.
+With two locations in the NYC area, both accessible via public transportation, there’s an option for everyone.
+See our locations list to find one that work for you.

 At least one parent is expected to be present at each visit with the participating child.
 This parent is an active participant in the evaluation process via questionnaires and interviews throughout the duration of the study.
-You will be asked to provide informed consent on the first day of your child’s visit, which a member of our research team will walk you through.
+You will be asked to provide informed consent for your child to participate.
 You also will complete some questionnaires about family health history and your child, provide information about your child’s behaviors and complete a diagnostic interview with a clinician.

-Although each individual is different, we expect that the evaluation process will take approximately 12 hours to complete.
-It is completed in four visits to one of our locations.
+Although each individual is different, we expect that the evaluation process will take approximately 12-15 hours to complete.
+It is completed in 3-4 visits to one of our locations.

 All personal health information, including all test results, will be kept completely confidential and stored securely.
 All information collected during the study will be separated from participants’ identifying information such as name, birth date, and address.
 Data that are shared with research scientists are anonymous and will have none of your child’s identifying information included.